-- Homeroom and EAL teachers focus on these four domains and plan learning engagements that focus on these literacy outcomes (year-long or unitspecific). - Analysis of writing samples using a standardized rubric, evaluation of a student's reading level based on the Fountas and Pinnell assessment system, teacher observations, and evidence from coursework are all considered when teachers report on literacy outcomes. - Some specific, developmentally appropriate English language outcomes and skills that students should master by the end of the grade include: - Know when meaning is lost and use reading strategies to self-correct - Recognize a larger number of common sight words - Solve unknown words by using more strategies (ex.
-Familiarity, Chunking) - Read familiar books smoothly and with expression - Retell events from a story in order (sequence) and including critical details - Organize writing with a clear beginning, middle, and end - Use voice and more complex sentences structures in his/her writing - Use a variety of beginnings and transition words, properly punctuate complete sentences, and select more descriptive words in writing
+- Homeroom and EAL teachers focus on these four domains and plan learning engagements that focus on these literacy outcomes (year-long or unitspecific). - Analysis of writing samples using a standardized rubric, evaluation of a student's reading level based on the Fountas and Pinnell assessment system, teacher observations, and evidence from coursework are all considered when teachers report on literacy outcomes. - Some specific, developmentally appropriate English language outcomes and skills that students should master by the end of the grade include: - Recognize when the meaning is lost and use a variety of reading strategies to gain understanding - Use context clues, rereading, or other strategies to solve longer words and independently decode new and unfamiliar words - Read common texts with fluency and accuracy, using an expressive voice when necessary - Locate information using various text features (ex.
+Glossary, Headings) - Recount details or events and explain instructions in order to demonstrate an understanding of texts - Write in a sequential, logical order using complete, and, at times, more complex sentences - Express their voice in their writing, and provide more interesting words and phrases in their drafts - Create convincing arguments, justify their reasoning, and summarize their ideas in a final paragraph

-Mathematics in Grade 3
+Mathematics in Grade 4

-In Grade 3, students will learn the following strand in Mathematics: Number Sense, Patterns and Relations, Measurement, Shape and Space and Data Handling.
+In Grade 4, students will learn the following strand in Mathematics: Number Sense, Patterns and Relations, Measurement, Shape and Space and Data Handling.